virendrabisht2006/SaleMessageProcessor/README.md

 Description: This might be the first operation you would like to do.
 Based on sample data it loads the sales data.
 For your testing you might be interested for more complex data, you can edit sample-sales.csv file available in classpath and call load API.
 You can check the loaded sales data with /v1/rest/sales API.

+Also perform After every 10th message received your application should log a report detailing the number of sales of each product and their total value.
+After 50 messages your application should log that it is pausing, stop accepting new messages and log a report of the adjustments that have been made to each sale type while the application was running.

 Method= POST, URL: /v1/rest/recordMessage
 Description: This API will store/add sales message in system.
 This is POST request, you can make request through POSTMAN or REST template.